DooMachine/rediseph/README.md

 # Rediseph (beta)

-Rediseph is a real-time redis managemen tool.
+Rediseph is a real-time redis management tool.
 With tree-style key view, terminal, and more!!.

 **Still in beta.
 Do not use this tool if your data is sensitive!**
 ### What do I mean by real-time.
-It is really real-time.
+It is very real-time...

 ![Really real-time](https://media.giphy.com/media/30pdZkAa2N7mZVRtxN/giphy.gif)